huwwpnotes/huwwpnotes.github.io/pages/web.md

 DOM-based Cross-Site Scripting is the de-facto name for XSS bugs which are the result of active browser-side content on a page, typically JavaScript, obtaining user input and then doing something unsafe with it which leads to execution of injected code.

+### Mitigation

+The basic premise of defending against XSS is output encoding any untrusted input that goes to the screen.
+If in doubt, treat everything (even data you populated in your DB as untrusted).
+Encode as the data is sent to the browser (not in your persisted data).
+In the case of Single Page Apps (SPA’s), you will need to encode in the client.

+Encode as HTML Entities in HTML Body

+Encode as HTML Entities in HTML Attribute

+Encode for javascript if outputting user input to javascript (this is a dangerous practice though).

 ---

 ## Cross Site Request Forgery (CSRF)